ocademy-ai/machine-learning/STYLE_GUIDE.md

     * `## Acknowledgments` if needed.
     * add [bibliography](https://jupyterbook.org/en/stable/reference/cheatsheet.html?highlight=docname%20in%20docnames#citations) by using the JupyterBook built-in way.
   * Only capitalize the first letter.
+* Don't add the URL as plain text.
+Instead, add it as a [preview](https://link-previews.stephanbogner.de/).
 * Quotes - use double quotes
 * Symbol descriptions - timestep t（not t timestep）
 * Use numerals when they are explaining or part of code or math.